mmr0/ISOBL_model_out/README.md

 ## ISOBL_model_out

-This repository contans large-eddy simulation model output.
+This repository contains large-eddy simulation output from the CFD model _Diablo_.
 The simulations are of the boundary layer beneath a melting ice shelf.
 This model ouput underpins the submitted manuscript *Regimes and transitions in the basal melting of Antarctic ice shelves* submitted to the Journal of Physical Oceanography (December 2021).

 **Contents:**